Causal Abstraction: A Theoretical Foundation for Mechanistic Interpretability: Introduction

 Our first contribution is to extend the theory of causal abstraction to remove this limitation, building heavily on previous work.
 The core issue is that typical hard and soft interventions replace variable mechanisms entirely, so they are unable to isolate quantities distributed across overlapping sets of microvariables.
 To address this, we consider a very general type of intervention---what we call \textit{interventionals}---that maps from old mechanisms to new mechanisms.
 While this space of operations is generally unconstrained, we isolate special classes of interventionals that form \textit{intervention algebras}, satisfying two key modularity properties.
 Such classes can essentially be treated as hard interventions with respect to a new (`translated') variable space.
 We elucidate this situation, generalizing earlier work by \cite{Rubinstein2017} and \cite{BackersHalpern2019}.

 Our second contribution is to show how causal abstraction provides a solid theoretical foundation for the field of mechanistic interpretability.
-We leverage our general presentation to provide flexible, yet mathematically precise, definitions for the core mechanistic interpretability concepts of polysemantic neurons, faithful interpretation, and modular features.
+We leverage our general presentation to provide flexible, yet mathematically precise, definitions for the core mechanistic interpretability concepts of polysemantic neurons, the linear representation hypothesis, modular features, and graded faithfulness.
 Furthermore, we unify a wide range of existing interpretability methodologies in a common language, including activation and path patching, causal mediation analysis, causal scrubbing, causal tracing, circuit analysis, concept erasure, sparse autoencoders, differential binary masking, distributed alignment search, and activation steering.
-(We also connect the behavioral interpretability methods of LIME, integrated gradients, and causal effect estimation to the language of causal abstraction.)
+We also connect the behavioral interpretability methods of LIME, integrated gradients, and causal effect estimation to the language of causal abstraction.

 We are optimistic about productive interplay between theoretical work on causal abstraction and applied work on mechanistic interpretability.
 In stark contrast to weather, brains, or economies, we can measure and manipulate the microvariables of deep learning models with perfect precision and accuracy, and thus empirical claims about their structure can be held to the highest standard of rigorous falsification through experimentation.